 Obtaining a gender self-identification certificate can lead to several other important changes for transgender people: encouragement to change a legal name, changing a passport, and any other form of ID.

-Importantly, in the UK, it could pave the way for neutral identification, the famous X gender marker, to be legalized.
-It is currently not recognized on any government-issued ID documents including driver’s licenses, birth certificates, and passports.
+Importantly, in the UK it could pave the way for neutral identification, the famous X gender marker, to be legalised.
+It is currently not recognised on any government-issued ID documents including driver’s licenses, birth certificates, and passports.

 Taking a page out of another country’s book, Canada: it already has all of these measures in place (self-identification, progressive trans policies, the X gender marker) and has recently seen universities introduce their own self-identification mechanisms in classes or on exam papers.